Fall Wedding Trends

 Formal attire never gets old.
 “We’re seeing long sleeves and cap sleeves for women and traditional black tuxedos for men with a pop of color in the tie, pocket square, or socks—just to give it a personal touch,” Vassar comments.

 Sometimes it’s not just a marriage between bride and groom, but a fusion of East and West, North and South, Old World Charm and Modern Lifestyle.
 Couples today are from many different cultural and ethnic backgrounds, and more and more weddings are planned to reflect this.
 Whether it’s bagpipe music to honor Scottish ancestors or an elaborate Indian celebration consisting of a Mehendi ceremony, brides and grooms are also planning colorful, meaningful weddings incorporating their faith and family heritage.
-If executed well, these weddings tells a great historical story.
+If executed well, these weddings tell a great historical story.
 With some creative thought, the wedding will stir guests to leave the celebration with a heightened understanding of the couple’s family history, background, and beliefs.

 Flowers & Food: Sweet Treats and Blooms